brookemstevens/brookemstevens.github.io/_pages/about.md

 ## About Me

-During summer 2024, I worked as a <b>Data Science Intern</b> at PwC, where I developed a test data generator product powered by GPT-4.
+During summer 2025, I worked as a <b>Data Science Intern</b> at Microsoft, where I built a logic extraction tool to convert internal IDEAS whitepapers into high-quality fine-tuning data for an AI agent.
+I also developed a reinforcement learning system using HuggingFace TRL to refine user prompts to the agent, achieving a 10% improvement in experimentation results for AI feedback optimization In summer 2024, I worked as a <b>Data Science Intern</b> at PwC, where I developed a test data generator product powered by GPT-4.
 This tool saved about 2 weeks of data procurement time for accounting and consulting teams.
 I redesigned the front-end architecture of the product and integrated more complex prompting to expand the app’s capabilities.
 I also worked as an <b>Analytics Intern</b> at PwC during summer 2023, where I supported SQL and Excel data queries to create a unified data source for a major airline's labor analytics team.

 In May 2024, I graduated summa cum laude from Vanderbilt University with a B.S. in Mathematics and Engineering Science and minors in Data Science and Business.
 I served as a <b>Developer</b> for the Vanderbilt Data Science Club during my junior year, where I created an email summarization and sentiment analysis tool specifically designed for individuals with cognitive disabilities.
 Additionally, as the <b>Vice President of Finance</b> and <b>Social Chair</b> for the Vanderbilt Data Science Club, I managed the organization’s funds, led general body meetings, built an <a href="https://vandydatascience-internal.github.io/" target="_blank" rel="noopener noreferrer">application site</a>, assisted with building a <a href="https://vandy-data-science.netlify.app/" target="_blank" rel="noopener noreferrer">main website</a>, and coordinated social events for developers.